Sri Lankan cricket team in New Zealand in 2022–23

+New Zealand won the Test series 2–0.
+New Zealand won the ODI series by the same margin, with the second game being abandoned due to rain.

+The first T20I ended in a tie, with Sri Lanka winning the match in the super over.
+New Zealand won the second T20I by 9 wickets, and levelled the series 1–1.
+New Zealand went on to win the third T20I by 4 wickets, and take the series 2–1.

 Squads

 On 12 March 2023, Doug Bracewell was added to the New Zealand's squad for the second Test.
 On the same day, New Zealand's Neil Wagner was ruled out of second Test due to an injury.

-Finn Allen, Lockie Ferguson and Glenn Phillips were selected in the New Zealand's ODI squad only for the first ODI, while Mark Chapman, Benjamin Lister and Henry Nicholls only for the last two ODIs. on 18 March 2023, Rachin Ravindra replaced Michael Bracewell, who was released from the New Zealand's ODI squad to join Royal Challengers Bangalore for the 2023 Indian Premier League.
+Finn Allen, Lockie Ferguson and Glenn Phillips were selected in the New Zealand's ODI squad only for the first ODI, while Mark Chapman, Ben Lister and Henry Nicholls only for the last two ODIs.
+On 18 March 2023, Rachin Ravindra replaced Michael Bracewell, who was released from the New Zealand's ODI squad to join Royal Challengers Bangalore for the 2023 Indian Premier League.
+On 23 March 2023, New Zealand's Lockie Ferguson was ruled out of the first ODI due to hamstring injury, with Lister named as his replacement.